 - once you have owned it for two years the forest is free from inheritance tax

 This is a long-term investment.
-You must be prepared to wait for the time it takes for your trees to grow and be ready for use as timber, before the whole process starts over again.
+You must be prepared to wait for the time it takes for your trees to grow and used as timber.
+It’s an ongoing investment: once a crop is sold, a new one is planted.
 However, as a long-term investment, it is a very good one!